spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

 Despite few assumptions made at the beginning of the simulation, it can be seen that results from the real and the numerical tests are pretty close for deck with 9 plies.
-It also shows how valuable for engineering composites can be.
-Small change in the structure has huge impact on the strength, but it has very little impact on weight of deck.
+It also shows how valuable from engineering point of view the composites can be.
+Small change in the deck structure has huge impact on the strength property, while it has almost no impact on its' weight.
 I went even further and checked what happens if I use an elastic-plastic material properties.
-In other words, I tried to use material model which should give more accurate results, but it is harder for software to obtain them.
-As presented below, the new material model fits better to real test.
+In other words, I tried to use material model which should give more accurate results, but it is more difficult for a software to perform the simulation.
+As presented below, the new material model fits better to the real test.

 {% capture imagesrc %}00_skate/LaboratoryPlot_plasticity.png{% endcapture %}
-{% capture imagetitle %}Results comparison{% endcapture %}
+{% capture imagetitle %}Results plot{% endcapture %}
 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

-## 'Real' drop test

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+## Computer landing simulation

+The final stage was to create a simulation of a man landing on skateboard.
+For that purpose, I utilised all previous assumptions and a human geometry which I found on GrabCAD website.

+<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WastefulKindheartedHypsilophodon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+{% capture imagesrc %}00_skate/RF_Trucks.png{% endcapture %}
+{% capture imagetitle %}Reaction Force in Trucks{% endcapture %}
+<a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
+{: .center-image }

-<div style='position:relative;padding-bottom:56%'><iframe src='https://gfycat.com/ifr/MiserlyHatefulIndianrockpython' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative;padding-bottom:47%'><iframe src='https://gfycat.com/ifr/PossibleIcyIzuthrush' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+## Conclusions